SerrpentDagger/omarch-me/README.md

 Omarch-me is a fork of [Omarchy](https://omarchy.org) by DHH: "a beautiful, modern & opinionated Linux distribution".
 This fork makes minor modifications to the install scripts that prioritise open-source apps and allow you to choose yourself which default apps to install with the OS.

 ## The Changes
 Omarch-me is basically the same as Omarchy after the initial installation.
-During install, however, the user will be asked if they want all the default Omarchy apps (`Yes` or `Customise`), webbaps (`Yes` or `No`), and potentially the proprietary Nvidia drivers if applicable (`Yes` or `No`).
+During install, however, the user will be asked if they want all the default Omarchy apps (`Yes` or `Customise`) and webbaps (`Yes` or `No`).

-If the user chooses `Customise`, only basic system apps will be automatically installed (terminal tools, hardware compatibility, system functionality; all open-source).
+If the user chooses `Customise`, only basic system apps will be automatically installed (terminal tools, hardware/software compatibility, system functionality; all open-source).
 The user then chooses extra apps to install (including Omarchy configurations) from several small lists:

 - *Extra System*: Basic functionality that is more obviously user-facing and easy to have opinions on;
 - *Media/Communications*: Programs associated with media file viewing or production (and Signal);